connectrpc/connectrpc.com/docs/kotlin/getting-started.md

 :::note

-The default for my Android Studio isn't set up with Gradle `kts`.
-The examples here will is using classic Gradle with Groovy.
+The default for Android Studio isn't set up with Gradle `kts`.
+The examples here are using classic Gradle with Groovy.
 With Gradle `kts`, the changes are pretty similar for the dependency declarations.